adityapandey89/farmgame/README.md

 # How to Play

-All the FARM LIFE is highlighted as RED (this is a known bug to be will be fixed).
+All the FARM LIFE is highlighted as RED (this is a known bug need to be fixed).

 Click on feed button.